LLNL/pyorick/DESCRIPTION.rst

     ref1.call(args)  # call ref1 as subroutine, discard result
     ref1.hold(args)  # call ref1 as function, return reference to result

+Going in the other direction, when you try to send a non-encodable python object to yorick (as a variable value or a function argument, for example), pyorick will pickle it if possible.
+It then sends the pickled object as a 1D array of type char, beginning with ``'thisispickled_'`` plus the md5sum of ``'thisispickled\n'``.
+Conversely, if pyorick receives a 1D char array beginning with this prefix, it unpickles the bytes and returns the resulting object.
+Thus, although yorick cannot interpret such objects, it can, for example, store them in save files, which will make sense when pyorick reads them back.
+You can turn this behavior off by calling ``ypickling(False)`` or back to the default on state with ``ypickling(True)``.

 Interface to python from yorick
 -------------------------------